kachristensen/Current-Dnd-Campaigns/Session Notes/Session 11 - Title - Date.md

 ## Notes
 - Connor
-	- Battle was 2 days ago,
+	- Battle was 2 days ago, I told him we're adventurers looking for something in the area, mercenaries, not allied with anyone.